XertroV/tm-never-give-up/README.md

 # Never Give Up (Openplanet Plugin for TM2020)

 This plugin will give you an easy button to unbind 'Give Up' in COTD (and ranked), along with a high-visibility reminder prompt that will automatically disappear when 'Give Up' is unbound.
-When you return to a menu or different game mode, you'll be prompted to rebind 'Give Up' (with a button to do so).
+When you return to a menu or different game mode, you'll be prompted to rebind 'Give Up' (with a button to do so, and a keyboard shortcut too).

 To experiment with the plugin, uncheck the "Hide UI in menus and for other game modes?" setting.
 The UI should be visible.